Kitware/DIVA/doc/manuals/tutorials.rst

 A simple `C++ executable <https://github.com/Kitware/DIVA/blob/master/drivers/basic_experiment/basic_experiment.cpp>`_ is provided to read and write experiment files.
 To run this example, do the following from the BUILD directory ::

-  # This will write out a new file 'example.kpf' experiment file in the current directory
+  # This will write out a new file 'example.yml' experiment file in the current directory
-  </path/to/DIVA/build>/DIVA-build/drivers/basic_experiment$./basic_experiment -s example.kpf
+  </path/to/DIVA/build>/DIVA-build/drivers/basic_experiment$./basic_experiment -s example.yml

 As we mentioned above, the DIVA API can provide image frames from the input source specified for an experiment. |br|
-Two example experiement files are provided, one that sources a list of images, and another that sources a video file. |br|
+Two example experiment files are provided, one that sources a list of images, and another that sources a video file. |br|
 The intent of this example is to demonstrate the performer can use the API to easily get frames from any source and use them in their code. |br|
 To run this example, do the following from the BUILD directory ::